spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README.md

 * Trapping is not agent, but port is 10051 and no interface is needed
 * Agent passive, 10050 and interface needed, template name, can use userparamter also
-* Agent active, 10050 and 10051 and interface needed, template name active, can use userparamter also
+* Agent active, 10051 and interface needed, template name active, can use userparamter also

 https://follow-e-lo.com/2022/09/30/zabbix-agent-active-vs-passive/